aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 #### Git repositories

 The whole project with all the history of changes and all the separate branches is stored in so-called *Git repository*.
-To create a repository, you, having Git installed, simply declare some directory containg your project a Git repository - initialize it.
-This actions creates a *local* Git repository, meaning that it only exist on your work machine.
+To create a repository, you have to `initialize` git in the directory containing your project.
+This creates a *local* Git repository, meaning that it currently only exist on your work machine.

-##### Creating local Git repository
+##### Creating a local Git repository

-In order to initialize existing local directory as a Git repository, run:
+In order to initialize an existing local directory as a Git repository, run:

     git init